 The Office's research spans topics of energy, water, materials and indoor environmental quality, working to answer questions ranging from how to optimize the performance of building technologies to how organizations can work most effectively with building occupants to meet their needs while improving buildings' energy, environmental and health performance.

 Completed demonstration projects, with topics covered by them, include:

 - Living in a High-Performance Green Building: The Story of EPA's Region 8 Headquarters (June 2013)

 - Occupant experience, indoor environmental quality assessment, underfloor air distribution, data center energy use, indoor water use, workplace functionality, and green roof applications for the Denver climate

 - Strategies to Achieve Net Zero Energy: The Fort Carson Energy Research Project (September 2014)

 - Net zero energy strategies covering daylighting and lighting, energy retrofits, envelope design, and occupant behavior

 The Office is currently working on other demonstration projects that cover the following research topics:

-- Integrated Project Delivery and Performance Contracting: Examining GSA's use of integrated project delivery and performance contracting at three GSA high-performance green building projects to link outcomes with decisions made during the design and construction processes
+- Collaborative Practices for Federal Construction: Examining GSA's use of integrated teaming and collaborative practices used at three GSA high-performance green building projects to link outcomes with decisions made during the design and construction processes.

-- Indoor Light and Human Health: Assessing building occupant experience of light to identify health outcomes linked to measured light exposure
+- Circadian Light For Your Health: Assessing building occupant experience of light to identify health outcomes linked to measured light exposure